fsharp/fslang-spec/spec/types-and-type-constraints.md

 > Note: Nullness constraints are primarily for use during type checking and are used relatively rarely in F# code.
 <br>
-Nullness constraints also arise from expressions of the form null.
+Nullness constraints also arise from expressions of the form `null`.

 ### Member Constraints

-An `explicit member constraint` has the following form:
+An *explicit member constraint* has the following form:

 ```fsgrammar
 ( typar or ... or typar ) : ( member-sig )